vlrprbttst/BoxTent/readme.md

 #### JAVASCRIPT

 * javascript libraries are managed via bower, if you need to add any, please do it via bower
 * if you install a new js library with bower, be sure to include its path in the `copy:bower` and the `concat:dist` tasks of the gruntfile.
-Once done, type `copy:bower` from the shell to move them in your project.
+Once done, type `grunt copy:bower` from the shell to move them in your project.
 Don't forget to reference them at the bottom of your `.html` files including them inside the `processhtml` special comments like this:
 ```
 <!-- build:js js/production.min.js -->
 // here